 Dr. Farrell completed his pediatric residency at the National Naval Medical Center in 1985, and his fellowship in pediatric cardiology at the Children's Hospital of Philadelphia in 1990.
-From 1990 until 2004, he served at the National Naval Medical Center in Bethesda, Maryland as senior pediatric cardiologist, Chairman of the Pediatric Department, Physician Leader of Women and Children's Health, and as Chief of the Clinical Staff.
+From 1990 until 2004, he served at the National Naval Medical Center in Bethesda, Maryland, as senior pediatric cardiologist, Chairman of the Pediatric Department, Physician Leader of Women and Children's Health, and as Chief of the Clinical Staff.
 Dr. Farrell also served with the U.S. Marine Corps during the Persian Gulf War.
 Following his retirement from the U.S. Navy in 2004 at the rank of Captain, Dr. Farrell joined the cardiology staff at the Children's Hospital of Philadelphia.
-Board certified in Pediatrics and Pediatric Cardiology, he holds an appointment as Clinical Associate Professor of Pediatrics at The University of Pennsylvania School of Medicine.
+Board certified in Pediatrics and Pediatric Cardiology, he holds an appointment as Clinical Associate Professor of Pediatrics at the University of Pennsylvania School of Medicine.
 His clinical interests are general pediatric cardiology and fetal cardiology.

-Medical College of Virginia, Richmond, Va.
+MD - Medical College of Virginia, Richmond, VA

-Naval Hospital, Bethesda, Md.
+Naval Hospital, Bethesda, MD

-Naval Hospital, Bethesda, Md.
+Pediatrics - Naval Hospital, Bethesda, MD

-The Children's Hospital of Philadelphia, Philadelphia, Pa.
+Pediatric Cardiology - The Children's Hospital of Philadelphia, Philadelphia, PA

 American Board of PediatricsAmerican Board of Pediatrics/Pediatric Cardiology

-MBA, The George Washington University, Washington, DC
+MBA - The George Washington University, Washington, DC

 Clinical Professor of Pediatrics, Perelman School of Medicine at the University of Pennsylvania

 Seliem M, Fedec A, Szwast A, Farrell P, Ewing S, Gruber P, Spray T: Atrio-Ventricular Valve Morphology and Dynamics in Congenital Heart Disease as Imaged with Real Time three dimensional Matrix Array Echocardiography: Comparison between 2 D Imaging and Surgery.
 Journal of the American Society of Echocardiography, Volume 20, Number 7, July 2007: 869-876.
-Read abstract

 Seliem M, Fedec A, Cohen M, Ewing S, Farrell P, Rychik J, Schultz A, Gaynor J., Spray T: Real-Time 3-Dimensional Echocardiographic Imaging of Congenital Heart Disease using Matrix-Array Technology: Freehand Real-Time Scanning Adds Instant Morphologic Details not well Delineated by Conventional 2-Dimensional Imaging.
 Journal of the American Society of Echocardiography Volume 19 Number 2 February 2006: 121-129.
-Read abstract

 Kirby W, Laird J, Lovett E, and Farrell P: Fixed Wire Balloon Dilation of Critical Pulmonary Stenosis.
 American Heart Journal, Volume 125, Number 6, June 1993: 1766-1767